SYNTAX-DCS/F14BU-JHMCS-Mod/README.md

 ## Install

 1. Download and run `JHMCS-Installer.exe` from Releases.
-2. **Close DCS first** — the mod loads at startup and cannot be replaced while DCS is open.
+2. **Close DCS first**, the mod loads at startup and cannot be replaced while DCS is open.
 3. Accept the administrator prompt (only needed if DCS is under `Program Files`).
 4. Click **Install**, then start DCS and fly the F-14B(U).